 The Ukraine airport security is no joke.
-They have a medal detector when you enter the building and I had to go through 2 thorough security checks before I was through to the promised land.
+They have a metal detector when you enter the building and I had to go through 2 thorough security checks before I was through to the promised land.

 My 3pm flight landed a couple of hours later at Warsaw Chopin Airport and, while it’s still cold here, it is significant warmer than it was in the Ukraine at a mild 7C.

 Now, you can say racial profiling is a myth and all but I will say going through immigration here in Warsaw (and pretty much everywhere for that matter) was just a stamp of the passport with absolutely no questions whatsoever.

 Contrast that with the poor girl in a hijab in the line next to me who was getting the third degree about how much money she had and the address she was staying at.